top of page

 Molecular adaptation of corals to heat through the Coral Sea (MACH)

 If not prevented, rapid coral reef bleaching caused by global warming will lead to total local ecosystem collapse.
 Fortunately, it has been observed that some coral populations exhibit heat-stress resistance but the underlying cause is unknown.
-In this study we will combine environmental, genomic and physiological data along a coral reef cline to create the most comprehensive spatial catalogue of heat-adaptive genetic repertoire that exists in the coral reef populations which we can use for reef conservation efforts.
+In this study we combine environmental, genomic and physiological data along a the Coral Sea's reef cline to create the most comprehensive spatial catalogue of heat-adaptive genetic repertoire of a cornerstone reef building coral species Acropora millepora.
+The ultimate goal is to use this knowledge to guide concrete reef conservation efforts by taking into account genetic strengths and weaknesses of threatened coral species.

 Joint PhD student Manon Pribille